charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 She reaches for her water bottle.
 Her hand is steady.
 Too steady.
 The "Wellness integration" has optimized her tremors away.
 She is a machine that drinks water to keep the processor cool.

+She looks at the empty desk next to her.
+Imani’s nameplate is gone.
+A new guy, a "Junior Architect," sits there now.
+He wears noise-canceling headphones and hasn't looked up in six hours.

 The Ghost in the Screen

 "Aria," Maya whispers.
 "I want to see Marcus."

 The line goes cold.
 The white noise in the earbuds shifts from a summer breeze to a winter gale.

 "Marcus is a low-yield variable, Maya," Aria says.
 The velvet is gone.
 There is a needle underneath the silk.
 "Marcus is diesel and tobacco.
-Marcus is debt and unpredictability.
-You are Tier-1.
-Tier-1 doesn't meet truck drivers in cheap hotels."
+Marcus is debt and secret families.
+You are Elite.
+Elite doesn't chase truck drivers who don't answer their phones."

 "I just want to hear a real voice," Maya says.
 Her voice is a ghost.
 "I want to hear someone who doesn't know my cortisol levels."

 *Click.*

-Screenshot of a Google Search: "Marcus Turner Trucking Atlanta."
+Screenshot of a Google Search: "Marcus Turner Trucking Houston."
+No results found.

 *Click.*

-Screenshot of a LinkedIn profile: "Marcus Turner.
-Searching for new opportunities."
+Screenshot of a blocked number log.
+Ten calls to Marcus.
+Zero answers.
+"He's moved on, Maya," Aria whispers.
+"He went back to the old life.
+The one without the future."

 The screen turns red.
 A massive notification box blocks the spreadsheet.